 Use homemade chicken stock if you can.
 The hardest part is peeling the squash!

-This recipe is a good source of Vitamin A, Vitamin C, Niacin, Vitamin B6 and Potassium.
+This recipe is a good source of Vitamin A, Vitamin C, Niacin, Vitamin B6, and Potassium.

-2 Tbsp. unsalted butter
+- 2 tablespoons unsalted butter

-1 sweet onion, chopped
+- 1 sweet onion chopped

-5-6 cups chicken stock
+- 5-6 cups chicken stock

 Melt butter in large pot.
 Add onion and cook until translucent, about 10 min.
 Add squash and stir, then add 5 cups of stock.
 Turn up heat until mixture reaches low boil, then turn down heat to low and simmer until squash is tender.
 Add another cup of stock during cooking if the pan gets too dry.

 Either put soup into food processor OR use a stick blender right in the pot.
-Puree and then season to taste with salt, pepper and nutmeg.
+Purée and then season to taste with salt, pepper, and nutmeg.